ctavolazzi/awesome-pocketbase/pocketbase-demo/README.md

    # or: npx serve public
    ```
 2. Visit `http://127.0.0.1:4173/public/`.
-3. Use the **Authentication** panel to register/sign in.
+3. Use the **Account** sidebar to register/sign in.
 Demo credentials: `demo@pocketbase.dev` / `PocketBaseDemo42`.
-4. Create, edit, and delete posts.
-Realtime updates automatically refresh the list.
+4. Publish updates from the composer.
+Realtime updates automatically refresh the feed.
-5. The activity log mirrors websocket events and REST actions for presentations.
+5. Run `npm run ollama` in another terminal to let the local model drip fresh content into the feed.

 The UI loads the PocketBase SDK directly from `../node_modules/pocketbase/dist/pocketbase.umd.js`, so host the repo root when serving locally.